-The CIR group promotes a growing number of initiatives where there is information, dialogue and listening to involve the stakeholders and make them an active part of the group's activities.
+The COFIDE group promotes a growing number of initiatives where there is information, dialogue and listening to involve the stakeholders and make them an active part of the group's activities.
 These initiatives are aimed particularly at shareholders and the financial community, institutions and employees.
 There is also no lack of initiatives for the community, partly through support in various forms for the activities of various non-profit associations and foundations.

-CIR, in particular, supports the Rodolfo Debenedetti Foundation, dedicated to the memory of its first chairman and active in research on the subject of employment, poverty and inequality, social and welfare policies and immigration.
+COFIDE, in particular, supports the Rodolfo Debenedetti Foundation active in research on the subject of employment, poverty and inequality, social and welfare policies and immigration.